ianchanning/fpl-dominator/README.md

 - `audit`: A group of commands to inspect data integrity.
   - `audit teams`: Checks for team name consistency.
   - `audit players`: Checks for player name matching issues.
-- `run-gauntlet`: Executes the entire data-processing and squad-optimizing pipeline.
+- `run-gauntlet`: Executes the entire data-processing and squad-optimising pipeline.
 - `run-scenario`: Runs a 'what-if' simulation with player constraints.

 ---